UK The Orme Web Site China

 Orme Heraldry

 The coats of arms shown here have all at some time belonged to an individual with the name Orme.
-There is no such animal as a 'Family Coat of Arms' - a coat of arms is awarded to an individual.
-The right to use a coat of arms is passed on in the male line to the eldest son, it is still not an automatic right - genealogy must be proven and the arms re-registered with the appropriate body.
+There is no such animal as a 'Family Coat of Arms', a coat of arms is awarded to an individual and, in the UK, is granted by either the College of Arms in London or the Court of the Lord Lyon in Edinburgh; these two organisations are courts, so not only do they require proof of entitlement but they can also prosecute anybody who uses a coat of arms that is not their own.

 Coats of Arms